How to Select Profitable Stocks

-Understanding your why and then determining the criteria for the stocks you want to to invest in to achieve your goals is vital to your success as a trader.
+Understanding your why and then determining the criteria for the stocks you want to invest in to achieve your goals is vital to your success as a trader.

 Number 2: Invest in businesses you understand and like

-You should only invest in business and sectors that you understand.
+You should only invest in businesses and sectors that you understand.
 If a company operates in an area you do not understand stay away from it.
 All too often, investors buy speculative stocks in areas that they don't understand because they have gotten the impression that it is a good investment.

 However, if they don't understand the business or the industry they are in, it can come crashing down.
 An example of this type of stock would be rare earth materials.

-Number 3: Conduct top down analysis to develop a watch list
+Number 3: Conduct top-down analysis to develop a watchlist

-The third step is to conduct top down analysis on the best sectors to invest in and then identify the stocks within each sector that are likely to rise in price.
+The third step is to conduct top-down analysis on the best sectors to invest in and then identify the stocks within each sector that are likely to rise in price.
 This will give you an idea of which stocks to keep an eye on in each sector.